chef-boneyard/habitat/README.md

 ### hab_sup

 Runs a Habitat Supervisor for one or more Habitat Services.
-This requires [Habitat version 0.20 or higher](https://forums.habitat.sh/t/habitat-0-20-0-released/317).
 It is used in conjunction with `hab_service` which will manage the services loaded and started within the supervisor.

 The `run` action handles installing Habitat using the `hab_install` resource, ensures that the `core/hab-sup` package is installed using `hab_package`, and then drops off the appropriate init system definitions and manages the service.